Santa Fe Weather & Tips

 - Hat/Visor/Sunglasses.
 Santa Fe has over 300 sunny days annually.

 - Bathing Suit.
-Our outdoor heated swimming pool is open year round (currently closed for maintenance until March 6, 2015).
+Our outdoor heated swimming pool is open year round (currently closed for renovation until June 1, 2015).

 - Camera.
-Santa Fe’s has unforgettable natural beauty and unique architecture.
+Santa Fe has unforgettable natural beauty and unique architecture.

 - Credit Card (Many local businesses don’t accept out of state personal or business checks).